cepylka/vulcan-flares/README.md

 This repository is a fork of the [original VULCAN](https://github.com/exoclime/VULCAN).

-The reason why it was forked instead of contributing to the original is that I needed to adjust the code to my particular goals/tasks, which are not very likely to of interest for a wider audience.
+The reason why it was forked instead of contributing to the original is that I needed to adjust the code to my particular goals/tasks, which are not very likely to be of interest for a wider audience.
 Although I am not at all against sending my patches to the original repository, should those turn out to be useful.

+Reporting bugs / requesting new functionality is disabled in in this repository, because most of the code originates in the upstream, and I won't be able to fix anything.